Pam Baricuatro: Gubernatorial transition and electoral dispute

 Baricuatro's victory was proclaimed on May 13 and she promptly became the governor-elect of Cebu.
 On May 19, Baricuatro announced her transition team, led by lawyer Edmund Lao, and sought the assistance of the Department of the Interior and Local Government and the Philippine National Police in securing a smooth transition of power from the outgoing Garcia administration.

 While Garcia created a local government transition team on May 20, Baricuatro accused the outgoing administration of obstructing her gubernatorial transition, describing Garcia's camp as deliberate in their refusal to cooperate.
 Subsequently, on June 3, Garcia filed an electoral protest before the Commission on Elections (COMELEC), citing "technical and software-proven evidence" that suggests that votes intended for Garcia were counted for Baricuatro in over 4,100 precincts.
 Baricuatro dismissed the protest, describing Garcia's claims as "baseless and absurd".
 She asserted that there was "no room for refusal or drama" with her transition to the governorship and left her legal team to address the dispute.
 Upon receiving the summons from the COMELEC on June 13, Baricuatro maintained that the protest was "without merit".
+The protest was subsequently dismissed by the COMELEC First Division on November 26, 2025, citing insufficiencies.